greg-bahr/gmod-ttt-server/README.md

 # Basic TTT Server
-This Dockerfile sets up a TTT Server for GMod with content from TF2 and CSS.
-Also has some configuration to default myself to superadmin and setup some basic config on the server.
-Make sure to change the rcon password in server.cfg though.
+This Dockerfile sets up a TTT Server for GMod with content from CSS.
+The configuration is pulled from an S3 bucket on AWS whenever the container starts.

 Current environment variables required are:
 - `AWS_ACCESS_KEY_ID`